 Amer Sports aims to use different sources of funding.
-The focus has been in debt transactions takendirectly from domestic and/or international debt capital markets.
-With its core relationship banks Amer Sports is upholding long and trustworthy relations by acquiring advisory and other services from those banks.
-During year 2015 and 2016 Amer Sports finalized the following financial transactions:
+The focus has been in debt transactions taken directly from domestic and/or international debt capital markets.
+During the years 2016 and 2017, Amer Sports finalized the following financial transactions:

 Amer Sports has a cyclical need for working capital that also defines the level of liquidity for the Group.
 Typically, the highest level of working capital has been reached in the third quarter when the short-term debt is tied up in inventories and accounts receivable.